JMakkonen/Primes/README.md

 ### Program P1035
 This program produces a graph of the distribution of the number of factors of a number between 10,000 and 100,000.
 (It does take some time to run.)
 It is surprising how large a percentage of the numbers have 1,2 or 3 prime factors.

+### Program P1063
+This creates a series of graphs on the evolution of lim (1 + i*pi/n)^n as n-> infinity.
+It is based on matlab code published in the preface to Dr. Euler's Fabulous Formula by Paul J. Nahim and adapted to Python.